The Jardins passagers The Jardins passagers

 Practical information

-• Free access to the Jardins’ library: browse a selection of nature books onsite.
-In partnership with Editions Delachaux et Nestlé and Editions Terre Vivante.
+• Gardens library: consult on site a selection of books about nature.
+In partnership with Delachaux et Niestlé publishing and Terre Vivante publishing

 Group